xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.paramdatamodel._constructor_.md

 ## ParamDataModel.(constructor)

-Constructs a new instance of the `ParamDataModel` class
+Constructs a new parameter data model instance.

 **Signature:**